Trump’s Energy Revolution: Fossil Fuels, Climate Rollbacks, and the Future of U.S. Policy

 Without massive investments in grid capacity, storage, and fast chargers, a forced EV rollout could lead to frustrated consumers and even power crises.
 Policymakers risk creating an EV dystopia where you have an electric car in the garage but can’t reliably charge it when needed.

-Continued Improvements in Fossil TechMeanwhile, traditional internal combustion engines (ICE) have become much cleaner and more efficient than in decades past.
+Continued improvements in fossil technology.
+Traditional internal combustion engines have become much cleaner and more efficient than in decades past.

 Modern gasoline cars emit a fraction of the pollutants (like NOx, SOx, particulates) that older models did, thanks to advanced filters and catalytic converters.